 Planting – Plant bulbs with pointed edge facing up, approximately 4-5” into soil.
 Daffodils will do best when spaced 2 bulbs width apart.
 Work bulb food into the soil around the bulbs.

-Enjoy!
-Daffodils will bloom for several weeks depending on the varieties and weather conditions.
+Daffodils bloom for several weeks depending on the varieties and weather conditions.
 Being some of the earliest plants to bloom in the landscape, they are always a welcome sight after a long winter!